sardaarNiamotullah/Bus_Ticket_Reservation_System/README.md

 ### 3. Environment Configuration

-Create a .env file in the WebApi project root:
+Create a .env file in the project root:

 ```bash
 DB_HOST=localhost